Andrés Manuel López Obrador: Fiscal policy

 Arguing he would be fiscally conservative, López Obrador proposed raising social spending without tax hikes or accumulation of public debt, via proposed austerity measures on politician and bureaucrat salaries and subsidies, including the president's salary and post-presidential pension, as well as fighting private corruption and tax fraud.

-López Obrador has reduced the presidential salary by 60% to MXN 108,000 (US$5,000) per month and has limited what public servants and members of the judiciary can earn.
+López Obrador has reduced the presidential salary by 60% to MXN 108,000 (US$5,000) per month and has limited what public servants and judiciary members can earn.
 He opened the presidential housing complex of Los Pinos to the public, taking up residence in the National Palace.
 On top of this, he has sold off government assets, including vehicles and real estate; proceeds have gone to social programs for the poor.
 An austerity law passed in October 2019 restricts remodeling of government offices, bans government employees for ten years from working in private companies they regulated while in office, and cuts presidential pensions.
 The president flies commercial airlines, but has not yet found a buyer for the presidential airplane.

 Foreign policy

 Following accusations by interest groups and the opposition, which have alleged influences by the Venezuelan government and drawn comparisons with Donald Trump, López Obrador stated, "No to Chavismo, no to Trumpismo; yes to Juarismo, yes to Maderismo, yes to Cardenismo, yes to Mexicanismo."
 He has repeatedly stated that he wants to continue the bilateral relationship with the United States based on mutual respect and friendship, "and not of subordination", insisting that "Mexico will not be a piñata of any foreign government".
 He has also said, "we no longer want Mexico to be seen as a country of conquest, the looting is over."
-During a presidential debate, López Obrador argued that "the best foreign policy is domestic policy," in that if the country has no corruption and crime, it will help develop trust for investment and tourism because the image of Mexico would improve the perception of Mexico in the international arena.
+During a presidential debate, López Obrador argued that "the best foreign policy is domestic policy", in that if the country has no corruption and crime, it will help develop trust for investment and tourism because the image of Mexico would improve the perception of Mexico in the international arena.
 He has campaigned on Mexico's former foreign policy of non-interventionism and the Principle of the self-determination of the peoples' nations, the Estrada Doctrine, stated in the Mexican constitution, article 89.
 López Obrador reiterated his commitment to non-interventionism with the statement he made during his presidential victory speech, "We will be friends of all the world's people and governments.
 The principles of non-intervention, self-determination, and the peaceful settlement of disputes will be applied again."

-After the 2019 election victory in Argentina, López Obrador developed a close relationship with President Alberto Fernández in what El País described as a "progressive alliance," with Fernández making one of his first official trips abroad to Mexico (the first being to Israel).
+After the 2019 election victory in Argentina, López Obrador developed a close relationship with President Alberto Fernández in what El País described as a "progressive alliance", with Fernández making one of his first official trips abroad to Mexico (the first being to Israel).
 The two countries later developed a closer bond in cooperation regarding the COVID-19 vaccine.
 López Obrador also expressed support for Argentina's claim to the Falkland Islands and has urged the United Kingdom to negotiate an end to the dispute with Argentina.